openstack/nova-specs/specs/juno/approved/xenapi-vcpu-topology.rst

 No impact.

-The new properties will use the existing flavour extra specs and image property storage models.
+The new properties will use the existing flavor extra specs and image property storage models.

 REST API impact